 You can download a PDF copy of Form ID 854 directly from the Hong Kong Immigration Department (Download PDF).

 Foreign nationals should keep in mind that foreign governments usually require that a deed poll evidencing a name change be executed before a notary public and apostilled.

-The Hong Kong Judiciary offers at the High Court an apostille service at a fee of HK$125 per document apostilled.
-It takes usually two working days for a document to be apostilled by the Apostille.
+The Hong Kong Judiciary offers at the High Court an Apostille service at a fee of HK$125 per document apostilled.
+It usually takes two working days for a document to be apostilled by the Apostille.
 Details of the application procedures can be found on its website.